How can I have my child tested for GATE?

 My child did not qualify to enter the program in the third grade and is now in the 4th grade (or above) and is qualified.
 Should I enter my child into the program now even though other GATE students have been learning at a different pace?

 In most cases, after a period of adjustment, most students thrive in the GATE program.
-Contact the GATE Office to re-submit paperwork requesting GATE Magnet placement.
+Contact the GATE Office to re-submit paperwork and discuss placement options.

 Does my student have to enter the Magnet program to participate in GATE?